zadeviggers/Simple-Vanilla-Notifications/README.md

 const { createNotification } = createNotificationManager();
 const notification = createNotification("What's popping?");

 console.log(notification.id); // The Notification's ID.
-Can be passed to destroyNotification(). console.log(notification.contents); // Whatever was passed as the first argument to createNotification(). console.log(notification.element); // The notification's HTML element. notification.destroy(); // Destroy the notification.
+Can be passed to dismissNotification(). console.log(notification.contents); // Whatever was passed as the first argument to createNotification(). console.log(notification.element); // The notification's HTML element. notification.dismiss(); // Dismiss the notification.
 Used internally by the dismiss button.
 ```

 ### `createNotificationManager()`